 We are one of the most research-active departments at UCA.
 Our faculty brings in a sizeable percentage of UCA’s annual federal research funding and publishes a large number of papers in reputable venues.
 Current or recent federal funding resources include the National Institutes of Health (NIH), National Science Foundation (NSF), and National Aeronautics and Space Administration (NASA).

-Undergraduate students may receive credit for research by enrolling in CSCI 4V95: Independent Study (1–3 credit hours; a maximum of six credit hours may be applied towards the BS degrees in Computer Science and Computer Engineering, whereas a maximum of three credit hours may be applied towards the BS degree in Cybersecurity with Cyberphysical Security concentration and towards the BS degree in Data Science with Computer Science concentration).
-CSCI 4V95 counts as a subject elective in BS programs in Computer Science, Computer Engineering, Cybersecurity (only in the Cyberphysical Security concentration), and Data Science (only in the Computer Science concentration)
+Undergraduate students may receive credit for research by enrolling in CSCI 4V95: Independent Study (1–3 credit hours; a maximum of six credit hours may be applied towards the BS degrees in Computer Science and Software Engineering, whereas a maximum of three credit hours may be applied towards the BS degree in Cybersecurity with Cyberphysical Security concentration and towards the BS degree in Data Science with Computer Science concentration).
+CSCI 4V95 counts as a subject elective in BS programs in Computer Science, Cybersecurity (only in the Cyberphysical Security concentration), and Data Science (only in the Computer Science concentration)

 Graduate students may receive credit for research by enrolling in CSCI 6395: Independent Study (a maximum of six credit hours may be applied towards the degree) or, if they are pursuing the thesis option, in CSCI 6V99: Master’s Thesis (1–6 credit hours; a total of six credit hours is required).